 Alex Thomas is a data scientist at John Snow Labs.
 He’s used natural language processing (NLP) and machine learning with clinical data, identity data, and job data.
 He’s worked with Apache Spark since version 0.9 as well as with NLP libraries and frameworks including UIMA and OpenNLP.

 John Snow Labs

-Saif Addin Ellafi is a software developer at John Snow Labs, where he is the main contributor to Spark NLP.
-A data scientist, forever student, and an extreme sports and gaming enthusiast, Said has a wide experience in problem solving and quality assurance in the banking and finance industry.
+Saif Addin Ellafi is a software developer at John Snow Labs, where he’s the main contributor to Spark NLP.
+A data scientist, forever student, and an extreme sports and gaming enthusiast, Saif has wide experience in problem solving and quality assurance in the banking and finance industry.